react-querybuilder/react-querybuilder/website/docs/migrate.md

 ### Drag-and-drop `canDrop` callback

-`<QueryBuilderDnD />` and `<QueryBuilderDndWithoutProvider />` from `@react-querybuilder/dnd` now accept a `canDrop` function prop.
+`<QueryBuilderDnD />` and `<QueryBuilderDndWithoutProvider />` from `@react-querybuilder/dnd` now accept a `canDrop` callback prop.
 If provided, the function will be called when dragging a rule or group.
-The only parameter will be an object containing the dragged `item` (type `{ path: Path }`) and the `path` of the rule/group over which the dragged item is hovering.
+The only parameter will be an object containing `dragging` and `hovering` properties, representing the rule/group being dragged and the rule/group over which it is hovered, respectively.
+The objects will also contain the `path` of each item.
 If `canDrop` returns `false`, dropping the item at its current position will have no effect on the query.
-If `canDrop` returns `true`, the normal rules will apply.
+Otherwise the normal drag-and-drop rules will apply.

 ### Enhanced `parseNumber` behavior